Skip to main content

 Solving This Problem

 The easiest solution to this problem would be to just avoid flushing the toilet while the shower is in use.
+Conversely, if you are experiencing blasts of cold water during a shower, the probable cause is hot water use somewhere else in the house.
+For instance, a dishwasher or washing machine is drawing hot water from the plumbing system during your shower.
 Newer shower valves are pressure-balanced, so installing new valves or retrofit kits can solve the problem as well.

 Categories